u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/documentation.rst

          in the top right corner of the page.
       #.
 Click on the :guilabel:`Fork this repository` button to create a fork (:dfn:`your own
          copy`) of the repository on your account.
 This creates a copy of the codebase to which you can make changes without affecting the main codebase.
-Skip this step if you work at Odoo.
+Skip this step if you work at Thrive Bureau ERP.

          .. image:: documentation/fork-repository.png
             :scale: 60%